EpsilonSolutions/netscaler-command-reference/docs/lsn/lsn-group/lsn-group.md

 <b>portblocksize</b>
 Size of the NAT port block to be allocated for each subscriber.
 To set this parameter for Dynamic NAT, you must enable the port block allocation parameter in the bound LSN pool.
 For Deterministic NAT, the port block allocation parameter is always  enabled, and you cannot disable it.
 In Dynamic NAT, the NetScaler ADC allocates a random NAT port block, from the available NAT port pool of an NAT IP address, for each subscriber.
-For a subscriber, if all the ports are allocated from the subscriber\\?s allocated port block, the ADC allocates a new random port block for the subscriber.
+For a subscriber, if all the ports are allocated from the subscriber's allocated port block, the ADC allocates a new random port block for the subscriber.
-The default port block size is 512 for Deterministic NAT, and 0 for Dynamic NAT.
+The default port block size is 256 for Deterministic NAT, and 0 for Dynamic NAT.
 Default value: 0
-Minimum value: 512
+Minimum value: 256
 Maximum value: 65536

 <b>logging</b>